Internal communication is no longer a support function — it’s a business advantage.

 To get employees excited about your vision, you’ll need to find a way to engage them with your content and incorporate internal storytelling

-Sending a monthly newsletter to your employees to inform them about company updates or your product roadmap is not the best way to get them on board!
+Sending a monthly newsletter to your employees to inform them about company updates or your product roadmap is not the only way to get them on board.
 Instead, share visual content such as infographics or videos to inform and engage with your employees.

 Encourage two-way communication to make sure managers and employees are aligned with the company’s vision.